egor7/blog-1/csv/csv.md

 kdb+ is famous for its stunning speed.
 Benchmarks so far focused on data that resides either in-memory or on disk using its proprietary format.
 Supporting CSV is a nice-to-have feature of the language.
 However, the extreme optimization, the support of vector operations and the inherent parallelization pays off, kdb+ significantly outperforms tools that are build for CSV analyses.
 The execution times directly translate to productivity.
 How much it cost you if the query returns in almost 4 minutes vs. it returns in 2 seconds?
 What do your developers do when their workflow is constantly interrupted by minutes-long wait phases.

 The test run on a `n1-standard-4` GCP virtual machine.
-The run times of the kdb+-based solution would further drop with machines of more cores, as kdb+ 4 could better make use of the [multithreaded primitives](https://code.kx.com/q/kb/mt-primitives/).
+The run times of the kdb+ based solution would further drop with machines of more cores, as kdb+ 4 could better make use of the [multithreaded primitives](https://code.kx.com/q/kb/mt-primitives/).

 ## Conclusion
 There are many tools out there to process CSV files. kdb+ has an excellent open source library `csvutil.q`/`csvguess.q` that have sophisticated type inference engine.
 Once you converted the CSV into a kdb+ in-memory table, you can easily cope with problems the other tools cannot handle or requires unnecessary complexity.
 You can express complex logic in a readable way that is easy to maintain, executes fast simply by wrapping the q interpreter that loads the library into a shell function.